 All work at height must be planned.
-Where possible and practicable, external work at height is carried out from the main scaffold.
+Where possible and practicable, external works at height is to be carried out from the main scaffold.
 This may require progressive stripping of the scaffold to be organized (see section 7.6.1 Progressive Scaffold Strip).